 These partnerships resulted in establishing new gardens, reinvigorating current gardens and maintaining existing garden efforts.
 Produce from garden efforts is distributed across multiple avenues, including provision to residents or volunteers, preparation for individuals served by the setting and donation to emergency food assistance sites.

-In 2016, Live Well Alabama facilitated adoption of 37 raised bed or row edible garden initiatives in 23 Alabama counties providing access to healthy foods for almost 5,000 residents.
+In 2017, Live Well Alabama facilitated adoption of 27 gardens in 20 Alabama counties providing access to healthy foods for more than 4,000 residents.
 These initiatives included the following:

 - 1 healthcare system

 - 9 schools